BCCDC-PHL/tick-COI-amplicon-illumina-nf/README.md

     Optional:
-      --length                    Threshold for keeping contigs from denovoAssembly (default:600) --subsampleReads            Number of reads to downsample (default: 1000) --max_target_seqs_blast     Number of maximum target sequences as output using blast
+      --length                    Threshold for keeping contigs from denovoAssembly (default:600) --subsampleReads            Number of reads to downsample (default: 1000) --max_target_seqs_blast     Number of maximum target sequences as output using blast (default: 100)
 ```